Something big is coming to Liquibase OSS 5.0 — Learn more!

 Change management automation streamlines this process, enabling immediate feedback and error detection, as well as smaller, more frequent deployments that keep pace and remain agile.

-Database change management is essential for aligning database schemas with evolving application requirements.
-It ensures changes are efficiently managed, tracked, and deployed, maintaining system availability, data integrity, and database performance.
+Database change management ensures changes are efficiently managed, tracked, and deployed, maintaining system availability, data integrity, and database performance

-In application pipelines, the biggest issue tends to be the time it takes to bring a database change through proper review.
+In application pipelines, the biggest issue we see is the time it takes to bring a database change through proper review.
 As more application updates require changes to database schema, delays become bottlenecks.
-Database change management requires not only better alignment with development workflows, but also ways to process and review changes that move as fast, yet reliably, as the rest of the application pipeline.
+Database change management requires not only better alignment with development workflows, but also ways to process and review changes that move as fast, yet reliably, as the rest of the application pipeline (think CI/CD.)

 By managing schema changes, data updates, and new integrations, database change management prevents disruptions in data quality and access.
 It ensures the integrity and availability of data used by data scientists, analysts, and business intelligence (BI) teams.
 Meanwhile, for data engineers building AI/ML platforms, this change management is also vital for maintaining data consistency and context around raw or unstructured data from many sources, ensuring robust and reliable model training and deployment.